adjust/ios_adobe_extension/docs/migrate.md

 ## Adjust iOS Extension for Adobe Experience Platform SDK documentation

-Please refer to the [this document](../README.md) as a general integration information source.
+Refer to the [this document](../README.md) as a general integration information source.

 ## Update Adjust Adobe extension dependency

 ### Cocoapods

-Run this command at the level of your `Podfile`
+Run this command at the level of your `Podfile`:

 ```
 > pod update